The DTEI Faculty Fellowship for Digital Learning Excellence

 Share Expertise

-Share teaching excellence and inclusive course design related to digital learning
+Share teaching excellence and inclusive course design for various modes of teaching.

 Foster Active Learning

-Facilitate the adoption of Canvas and external tools to foster digital active learning
+Facilitate the adoption of Canvas and external tools to foster active learning

 Offer Teaching Consultation